 We believe in leading by example using sustainable practices in our homes as well as our business, and our commitment to increasing bio-diversity and restoring our local ecosystems drive our daily actions and long-term goals.
 Here are a few of our commitments:

 Soil and growing mediums should not contain peat.The growing medium we use for all of our plants does not contain any peat.
 Peat bogs are the largest natural area of sequestered carbon in the world.
 These bogs hold twice as much carbon than all of the forests put together!
 Harvesting of peat releases carbon and depletes the bogs, contributing greatly to climate change.
 Peat moss takes thousands of years to be produced by nature and is therefore not sustainable in a nursery setting.
 We use Organic Mechanics soil to grow our own plants, using coconut coir and rice hulls as a peat replacement.
 (We do bring in plants from other growers as well.
 They use mindful growing practices but are not necessarily peat-free).
 We also carry Organic Mechanics products for purchase.

 It is possible for nurseries to be successful and reduce reliance on single use plastic.We source our pots carefully, considering different criteria.
 Some of the criteria we look at: made from post-consumer materials, recycled, reusable, compostable.
 You can find more information about our pots here.
 We strive to avoid single-use plastics as much as possible.
 We will also gladly welcome back and reuse any of our pots when you are done with them.

-We source our seed only from reputable sources, and as locally as possible.
-On each plant's page, you can see that we list the plant's original seed origins.
-In addition, we occasionally buy plugs (essentially hardy seedlings) from a wholesale nursery.
+We source our seed only from reputable sources, and as locally as possible."We source our seed only from reputable sources, and as locally as possible.
+We occasionally buy plugs (essentially hardy seedlings) from a wholesale nursery.
 We pot these plugs up into large pots and grow them out so they will be ready for your projects quicker.
 The plug growers also do not use any neonicotinoids or pesticides.